BUSINESS ENERGY

 Late payment can negatively impact your credit score and stop you from switching suppliers.
 It can also lead to your supplier taking out debt collection measures, and comes with the threat of disconnection.

-There are a few different ways to pay your business energy bills.
+There are several ways to pay your business energy bills.
 Some are automatic.
 Some give you more control.
 Some can even save you money.
 This guide covers them all, so you can choose what works best.

 What are the different ways to pay your business energy bills?

-If you pay on receipt of your energy bill, either online or by physically going to the Post Office or a PayPoint, it might be time to consider another way to pay.
-In fact, if you don't currently pay by Direct Debit, you could be paying more than you need to.
+If you pay on receipt of your energy bill, either online or by paying in person at a Post Office or PayPoint, it could be time to reconsider how you pay.
+If you don't currently pay by Direct Debit, you could be paying more than you need to.

 Here's a rundown of the different ways you can pay for your business gas and business electricity.